NERSC/spack-infrastructure/docs/spack_training.rst

         4    added
         0    failed to fetch.

-If you inspect the directory you will notice the tarballs are present in this directory
+If you inspect the directory you will notice the tarballs are present in this directory.

 .. code-block:: console